fagan2888/svn-novice/reference.md

 HTTP
 :   The Hypertext Transfer [Protocol](#protocol) used for sharing web pages and other data
     on the World Wide Web.

-infective license
-:   A license, such as the [GPL](http://opensource.org/licenses/GPL-3.0),
-    that legally requires people who incorporate material under the infective license
-    into their own work to also release under the same infective license (e.g. under the GPL license).

 merge
 :   (a repository): To reconcile two sets of changes to a